 The substantive meaning stems from human beings’ patent dependence for their livelihood upon nature and their fellows.
 Humans survive by virtue of an institutionalized interaction between their communities and the natural environment.
 This process is the economy, which supplies humans with the means of satisfying their material needs.
 So in the substantive sense the word “economic” denotes nothing beyond the process of satisfying material needs of the community.

-Another of Polanyi’s important insight is that the market economy, which is disembedded from social relations, is destructive to nature, society and culture.
+Another of Polanyi’s important insights is that the market economy, which is disembedded from social relations, is destructive to nature, society and culture.
 What we need is an embedded economy where economic activities serve the needs of people and do not destroy the natural environment.
 I returned to these ideas 15 years later in my PhD dissertation on “Alternative Economics”.

 Janos Kornai (1928-2021)